Snow removal & ice control

 The Road Weather Information System (RWIS) provides up to date information from sensors placed in certain roads throughout the city.
 These sensors reveal surface and sub-surface temperatures, humidity levels, ambient air temperature and the percentage of anti-icing treatment left on the road.
 All of this information is used to determine what treatment roads require.

-Depending on temperatures and the accumulation levels of snow and ice, a salt-brine solution, which is manufactured by us, may also be used in combination with sand.
+Depending on temperatures and the accumulation levels of snow and ice, the calcium chloride solution may also be used in combination with sand.
 We pride ourself in being environmentally aware - the anti-icing substance combined with RWIS means that the amount of salt used throughout the winter is minimal.

 All winter staff attend a snow and ice training course each year and are certified to operate various pieces of equipment.